Relintai/pandemonium_engine_docs/about/list_of_features.md

 - Texture-based theming using `StyleBoxTexture`.

-Godot's small distribution size can make it a suitable alternative to frameworks like Electron or Qt.
+Pandemonium's small distribution size can make it a suitable alternative to frameworks like Electron or Qt.

 Animation